tsuki-lang/tsuki/spec.md

 ```
 object Example
   val x: Int

-impl
+impl Example
   fun print_x()
     print(.x)

 fun print_x_from(example: ^Example)
-  # we can dereference the pointer manually, but...
+  # we can dereference the pointer manually...
   # example^.print_x
-  # ...we can also let the compiler dereference it for us
+  # ...but we can also let the compiler dereference it for us
   example.print_x

 var example = Example { x = 1 }